-Several years ago there was a car that kept parking in my reserved parking spot.
-I didn’t want to have it towed without contacting the owner first, but I didn’t know how to find out who the owner was.
-The first thing I tried was contacting the Texas Department of Motor Vehicles.
-After being on hold for a long time and getting transferred several times, I finally got connected with a live bureaucrat who told me that the Texas DMV would not release that information to me.
+A few years ago a car kept parking in my reserved parking spot in my office building.
+I did not want to have it towed without contacting the owner, but I didn’t know how to find out who the owner was.
+First, I tried contacting the Texas Department of Motor Vehicles.
+After being on hold for eons and getting transferred several times, I finally connected with a live Texas bureaucrat who told me that the Texas DMV would not release any information to me.

-I then Googled the terms “texas license plate search” and “texas license plate lookup”.
-I found a ton of websites that claimed that they could find the owner of a Texas vehicle from it’s license plate number.
-I researched these companies and, in my opinion, most of them were inadequate or downright scams.
+I then did a Google search on the terms “texas license plate search” and “texas license plate lookup”.
+I found a lot of websites that claimed that they could find the owner of a Texas vehicle from it’s license plate number.
+I researched these websites and, in my opinion, most of them were inadequate or downright scams.

 Next, I started searching deeper into the websites of the Texas DMV and the Texas Department of Transportation (TXDOT).
-I finally found out that there was a hard-copy form I could fill out and take to a TXDOT office.
-The form had a list of approved reasons for a license plate search so I chose the appropriate option, and for a fee, I got my report.
+After much trial & error I found out that there was a hard-copy form I could fill out and take to a TXDOT office.
+This form had a list of approved reasons for a Texas license plate search so I chose the appropriate option, and for a fee, I got my Texas license plate report.

-Long story short: I spent a lot more time doing research and found a way to access this information online.
-I’m a website designer in Austin, Texas so I built this website that allows anyone to search for and lookup a Texas license plate number.
+Long story short: I invested a lot more time doing research to find a way to access this information online.
+I’m a website designer in Austin, Texas so I built this website, that will allow anyone to search for and lookup a Texas license plate number.
 I can usually email a report back to you within 24 hours.